Victoria Louwagie, P.A.-C.

 If you experience any of these symptoms, you should speak to your primary care provider or seek emergency care.

 In contrast, food intolerances typically have less serious symptoms and are more commonly related to the gastrointestinal tract.
 The most common food intolerances are lactose (dairy) intolerance and food additive intolerances, such as MSG or flavor enhancers.

 Food intolerance is common.
-Specifically, a degree of lactose intolerance develops in 100% of African, Alaskan Native, Asian and Native American populations by adulthood.
+By adulthood, a degree of lactose intolerance develops in the vast majority of persons with African, Asian, Hispanic and American Indian descent.
 In African Americans, the incidence of lactose intolerance is over 70% by adulthood.

 Food intolerances with digestive tract symptoms include:

 - Abdominal bloating